CANEDUDEV/rover/docs/index.rst

 Welcome to the Rover's documentation!
 =====================================
 This page contains the documentation for the CANEDUDEV Rover.
-The documentation provides an overview of the Rover's components and the accompanying reference applications.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Contents:

-   boards
-   apps
-   can-kingdom
    getting-started
-   mechanical-components
+   hardware
+   software

 Indices and tables
 ==================